AlibabaCloudDocs/hologram/intl.en-US/Best Practices/Performance optimization/Optimize the performance of querying MaxCompute tables in Hologres.md

     explain analyze <query>;
     ```

     The file\_count parameter in the output indicates the number of MaxCompute files that match the query.
 If large numbers of small files are matched, you can merge the small files.
-For more information, see [Merge small files]().

 ## Allocate appropriate resources